(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - pumpkin purée

-How do I make these paleo pumpkin pie bars sugar free/low carb?
+How do I store these pumpkin pie bars?

-Ready to ditch pumpkin pie and try these pumpkin pie bars?
-The recipe is waiting for you below!
+Ready to make these paleo pumpkin pie bars?
+The full recipe is below!

 Paleo Pumpkin Pie Bars